4.19 Visitation Agreement

 The SSW:

-1. Negotiates and signs with the family, caregiver or placement provider a visitation agreement regarding visitation arrangements with parent(s), siblings, relatives and others that are important to the child during the initial case planning conference;
+1. Negotiates and signs with the family, caregiver, or placement provider a visitation agreement regarding visitation arrangements with the parent(s), sibling(s), relative(s), and others that are important to the child during the initial case planning conference;

 1. Within the first week of placement; and

-4. Follows procedures outlined below after the agreement has been negotiated and signed;
+4. Follows the procedures outlined below after the agreement has been negotiated and signed;

-5. Follows the procedures outlined in SOP 4.18 Ongoing Case Planning when visitation arrangements need modification prior to a periodic review.
+5. Follows the procedures outlined in SOP 4.18 Ongoing Case Planning when visitation arrangements need modification before a periodic review.

-6. Ensures that a partnership plan has been negotiated with the parents and caregivers to include discussion surrounding the visitation agreement and to ensure that each individual has input.
+6. Ensures that a partnership plan has been negotiated with the parents and caregivers to include discussion surrounding the visitation agreement and to ensure that everyone has input.

 The FSOS: